-The walk of up to 5½ miles starts
+The walk of up to 5½ miles

-be more convenient to take a picnic.
+it may be more convenient to take a picnic.

 Details of features in UPPER CASE can be found on the additional information page

-Left out of Regents Park
+Left out of Regents

-Station and around Park Crescent
+Park Station and around Park Crescent

 This was originally planned as a full circus by Nash but financial difficulty meant that only half was built.
 The whole crescent was rebuilt in 1960-3 to provide a student hostel and accommodation for other societies.